 In a measuring cup, add the milk and apple cider vinegar, stir and set aside.

-In a large bowl, add the all-purpose flour, pastry flour, sea salt, cinnamon, and organic pure cane sugar, whisking them all together.
+In a large bowl, add the all-purpose flour, sea salt, cinnamon, and cane sugar, whisking them all together.

-Add the cubed vegan butter sticks (or regular vegan butter) and using a pastry blender, blend butter into dry ingredients until the mixture becomes “peas-like” and crumbly.
+Add the cubed vegan butter sticks (or regular vegan butter cut in pieces) and using a pastry blender, blend butter into dry ingredients until the mixture becomes “peas-like” and crumbly.

 Once you’re able to form it into a ball and wrap it in plastic wrap and refrigerate for 1 hour (minimum), up to 1 and a half hours or of course overnight.